-The Gliese 581 (HO Librae) system has the most planets detected up to September 2010.
-Two of them, Gliese 581 c and Gliese 581 g, are super-Earths orbiting within the habitable zone.
+The Gliese 581 (HO Librae) system had the most planets detected up to September 2010.
+Two of them, Gliese 581 c and Gliese 581 g, were super-Earths thought to be orbiting within the habitable zone until this data was discounted in 2014.
 Super-Earths are rocky worlds which have a greater mass than the Earth, although the thought of a clone of Earth where the trains run on time and English Heritage membership is free does appeal.

 The Search Continues